Medical Art ~ Scientific Illustration ~ Fineart and Printing

 Commissions ~ Sales

-Artworks may be commisioned or purchased, being created either by traditional methods: pencil, watercolour, carbon dust or inks, or created digitally within Adobe Photoshop or Illustrator, or designs within InDesign, depending on each project requirement.
+Artworks may be commissioned or purchased, being created either by traditional methods: pencil, watercolour, and inks, or created digitally within Adobe Photoshop, Illustrator, and InDesign.

 Projects may be created for public or patient information, natural history articles or publications, scientific posters, medical textbooks and information texts, or for specialised operative surgical texts and design publications.
 Created, designed and illustrated.